DSS Consultation Feedback

 • Hosts being consistent, using the same documents.

 • Worry less on what funds are spent on.
-Focus on outcomes
+Focus on outcomes and the plan.

 Q11.
 Do you support the introduction of criteria for receiving flexible funding?
 Please let us know why, or why not?